XzzIsor/bloc_pattern/README.md

 # bloc_pattern

-A bloc pattern example in flutter
+A bloc pattern example in flutter.

 ## Getting Started